Illa Roja: a hidden naturist treasure on the Costa Brava

 ,regionOfInterest=(4487,2785.5))

-Before organising your visit to Sa Calobra, it is important to know how to get there, where to park, and what to find in the area.
-The access is part of the experience, as the road is one of the most spectacular on Mallorca.
+Before planning your visit to Sa Calobra, it's important to know how to get there, where to park, and what to expect in the area.
+The access is part of the experience, as the road is one of the most spectacular in Mallorca.

-Sa Calobra Cove is located in the municipality of Escorca, in the heart of the Serra de Tramuntana, in Mallorca (Balearic Islands, Spain).
+Cala Sa Calobra is located in the municipality of Escorca, in the heart of the Serra de Tramuntana, in Mallorca (Balearic Islands, Spain).

-Integrated into the Serra de Tramuntana, Sa Calobra is located at the mouth of the Torrent de Pareis, in an area of high scenic and geological value.
+Integrated into the Serra de Tramuntana, Sa Calobra is situated at the mouth of the Torrent de Pareis, in an area of high landscape and geological value.

 Access is via the Sa Calobra road (Ma-2141), famous for its winding route and panoramic views.